d3/d3-format/README.md

 * `grouping` - the array of group sizes (e.g., `[3]`), cycled as needed.
 * `currency` - the currency prefix and suffix (e.g., `["$", ""]`).

 (Note that the *thousands* property is a misnomer, as the grouping definition allows groups other than thousands.)

-For example, the default U.S. English locale is defined as:
+For example, the default U.S. English locale definition is:

 ```json
 {